U.S. Residing Doctoral Scientists and Engineers Report Modest Professional Impacts from the Coronavirus Pandemic

 In the News

-Science and Engineering Indicators data are cited on the proportion of computer and mathematical scientists who are women.
+Science and Engineering Indicators data are cited on the geographical location of patenting and trademark activities in the United States.

 Events